KirinDenis/owlos/OWLOS/data/README.md

 - *ui.js - UI elements
 - *widget.js - widgets, you can use them separately from this project. (see widgetswrapper.js to understand how widgets interact with UI and Core)

-We also put copies of: bootstrap.min.css, bootstrap.min.js, dataTables.min.css, jquery.dataTables.min.js, jquery.min.js, popper.min.js - why? - Because OWL OS (in particular its UI) can work without Internet access (completely autonomous), however, for rendering UI we use jQuery and Bootstrap - so we are forced to move copies of these libraries with along with the UI.
+We also put copies of: bootstrap.min.css, bootstrap.min.js, dataTables.min.css, jquery.dataTables.min.js, jquery.min.js, popper.min.js - why? - Because OWLOS (in particular its UI) can work without Internet access (completely autonomous), however, for rendering UI we use jQuery and Bootstrap - so we are forced to move copies of these libraries with along with the UI.
 See the file bootcore.js - at boot, an attempt is made to downalod the jQuery library from Internet, if the Internet is unavailable - a locally stored jQuery copy is used.